BiologicalRecordsCentre/record-cleaner-service/README.md

 testing.
 Running the tests locally and not submitting until all tests pass saves embarrassment.

+NB.
+When running tests locally, if you have a .env file rename it otherwise its contents will override the mocks.

 Python package changes

 To ensure all installations of Record Cleaner are identical, Python packages are